ervinpepic/opstinaRozaje/wp-content/plugins/gtranslate/readme.txt

 8. User Dashboard

 == Changelog ==
+= 2.9.12 =
+* Fix for conflict with WP Rocket plugin when "Load JavaScript deferred" option is enabled

+= 2.9.11 =
+* Fix for Divi when both "Defer jQuery" and "Enqueue jQuery Compatibility Script" are enabled in Divi Theme Performance options

+= 2.9.10 =
+* Added support for deffered jQuery library loading, this should fix issues with Divi theme jQuery library defer option

+= 2.9.9 =
+* Fixed information disclosure security issue through url_addon/debug.txt
+* Added admin notification when translation debug mode is on
+* Fixed typo in Irish language name in native alphabet
+* Added is_readable check for config.php file before modifying it
+* Added conflict notice for WPML Multilingual CMS plugin

 = 2.9.8 =
 * Fix for email translation issue related to new base64 encoding format introduced in v2.9.7
 * Added new fields into woocommerce script data for translation